cheesits456/NewDiscordBridge/README.md

 -----| ------------|------
-DiscordBotToken | Insert the token for your bot from the [Developer Portal](https://discord.com/developers/) here | String Prefix | Prefix for your commands, e. g. "/", or "bot-" | String Chat | Enable if you need chat between server and discord | Boolean Commands | Enable if you need commands | Boolean ChatID | ID of channel for chat | UInt64
+DiscordBotToken | Insert the token for your bot from the [Developer Portal](https://discord.com/developers/) here | String Prefix | Prefix for your commands, e. g. "/", or "bot-" | String Playing | "Playing" status for Discord Bot | String Chat | Enable if you need chat between server and discord | Boolean AllowBots | Whether or not bot messages should send to the Terraria server | Boolean Commands | Enable if you need commands | Boolean ChatID | ID of channel for chat | UInt64
 LogID | ID of channel for logs | UInt64